kyrelldixon/kyrelldixon.github.io/_posts/2018-06-15-Ad-Analysis.md

 ```

                  precision    recall  f1-score   support

               0       0.96      0.98      0.97       146
               1       0.98      0.96      0.97       154

     avg / total       0.97      0.97      0.97       300

     [[143   3]
      [  6 148]]

+## Findings

+Training the logistic model on all the data actually led to pretty good results.
+I want to see if narrowing down the columns to the most relevant ones can boost the accuracy even more.

 ```python
 logmodel.fit(X_rel_train,y_rel_train)
 pred_rel = logmodel.predict(X_rel_test)
 ```

 ```python
 print(classification_report(y_rel_test,pred_rel))